slipstream/SlipStreamDocumentation/docs/developer_guide/running.rst

 HSQLDB and Elasticsearch, so they should be up and running prior to starting the service.

-The service should be started from the ``ssclj/jar`` module of ``SlipStreamServer`` project.
+The service should be started from the ``cimi`` module of ``SlipStreamServer`` project.

 ::

-   $ cd SlipStreamServer/ssclj/jar
+   $ cd SlipStreamServer/cimi

 To run the service, export the required environment variables, start Clojure REPL with boot and in the REPL run the commands listed below::